Total curvature and the isoperimetric inequality in Cartan-Hadamard manifolds

 For every point $p\in\Gamma$ and outward unit normal $\nu\in T_p M$ we set

 and let $\Gamma^\e$ denote the outer parallel hypersurface of $\Gamma$ at distance $\e$.
-In the next lemma we use a $2$-jet approximation result from viscosity theory \cite{fleming-soner2006} together with basic comparison theory for Riemannian submanifolds \cite{warner1966}.
+Furthermore, let $\kappa_i(p^\e)$ denote the principal curvatures of $\Gamma_\e$ at $p^\e$, indexed in some way.
+In the next lemma we use a $2$-jet approximation result from viscosity theory \cite{fleming-soner2006}.